Consumer Fraud Reporting

 Subject: Important Notification Regarding your Credit Union Profile

 You may have received an email like the one below that looks very authentic, like it came from National Credit Union Administration, or a phone call about the same subject.
-It is an attempt you get you to enter confidential information (typically a social security number, name, address, bank account information, etc., to allow the scammers to steal your identity and open credit cards in your name.
+It is an attempt to get you to enter confidential information (typically a social security number, name, address, bank account information, etc., to allow the scammers to steal your identity and open credit cards in your name.

 The email version typically asks recipients to click on a link to confirm, verify or approve financial account information.
 If the recipient proceeds, the link directs them to a false website to verify or re-submit confidential information such as account and credit card numbers, Social Security number, password, and personal identification number, or to complete a member satisfaction survey and receive $80.